ahmedzacki/iOS-Prework-Assignment/README.md

 Submitted by: **Ahmed Handulle**

 **Change Color App** By creating this simple iOS app, I explored the foundations of iOS development.
 I started with setting up Xcode and familiarized myself with its IDE, I progressed to building a basic app using Swift and tested the UI using simulators.
 The app allows you to change the background color of an iphone 14 pro.
-[TODO]

 Time spent: **2** hours spent in total